Bikes on transit

 Bikes are allowed on a first come, first served basis on weekdays during off-peak hours and on weekends.

 Five bikes are allowed on each train and two on Metra Electric cars.
-Don’t forget to bring a bungee or something that secure your bike to the designated wheelchair accessible area where seats fold up.
+Don’t forget to bring a bungee or something that can secure your bike to the designated wheelchair accessible area where seats fold up.

 It’s important noting that Metra crew can prohibit bikes from boarding or have them get off during blackout dates, a case of overcrowding or the need to accommodate a person with disabilities.